A recipe or content index is a great way to organize your blog posts so visitors can quickly browse your content.

 Step 1 - Organize your blog posts

-Before creating the index, ensure all posts have the right labels and information so you can select how your index will arrange later.
+Before creating the index, ensure all posts have the right labels and information so you can choose how your index will arrange later.
 You can organize the index by month, year, author, category, or tag.

 For example, if you want to display links in the index in alphabetical order by category, edit blog posts and ensure they're all placed in the categories you want.

 We recommend using categories for broad groups like Dinner, Snacks, and Dessert and tags for more general keywords like ingredients.

 To learn more, visit Adding tags and categories.

 Next, we'll add a new page that will contain the index.

 In the Home Menu, click Pages.
 Click the + icon to add a page, then enter a page title in the field.

 Create a text index